unitystation/unitystation/docs/contribution-guides/Development-Standards-Guide.md

 _Note: Events can leak!
 Always remember to unsubscribe your events on `OnDisable()`._

-* Minimise Polymorphism, Embrace Interfaces.
+* Minimise inheritance, Embrace Interfaces.

 [Interface](https://www.w3schools.com/cs/cs_interface.php) in C# is a blueprint of a class.
 It is like abstract class because all the methods which are declared inside the interface are abstract methods.
-It cannot have method body and cannot be instantiated.
+It cannot be instantiated, but it can hold optional default implamentations.
 It is used to achieve multiple inheritance which can't be achieved by class.

-Interfaces allow us to easily communicate features between objects and managers by keeping design/implamentation contained in predictable states and architecture while allowing us to easily expand, maintain and iterate upon them.
+Interfaces allows to share behaviour with classes in a horizontal manner, contrary to inheritance where the sharing is vertical (from parent to children).
+In horizontal, there is no need for a parental relationship between the classes.

 _CodeMonkey has a great video on how to utilise interfaces for a modular workflow: [Modular Character System in Unity](https://youtu.be/mJRc9kLxFSk)_

-That being said, [Polymorphism](https://www.w3schools.com/cs/cs_polymorphism.php) is not something to be afraid of.
-Polymorphism makes sense to be used while in the right context, which is mostly going to be in ScriptableObjects and scanerios where you want to work with common data that will be shared around.
+That being said, Concepts such as [Polymorphism](https://www.w3schools.com/cs/cs_polymorphism.php) is not something to be afraid of.
+Inheritance makes sense to be used while in the right context, which is mostly going to be in ScriptableObjects and scanerios where you want to work with common data that will be shared around.

-So, use Polymorphism for data driven scenarios while keep systems and functionality bound to C# Interfaces.
+So, use inheritance for data driven scenarios while keep systems and functionality bound to C# Interfaces.

 * Reduce duplicate code.